Evidence-first supplement

 For families, a thoughtful children's multivitamin choice is not about finding the most complete label.
 It is about choosing a product with a clear purpose, reasonable dosing, practical format, and fewer unnecessary distractions.

-Explore the Frameworks Hub →References & Further Reading
+Get the Free Starter Kit →References & Further Reading

 - National Institutes of Health Office of Dietary Supplements.
 Multivitamins and Dietary Supplements for Children.